Nebraska Nursing Schools & Licenses

 The University of Nebraska Medical Center offers a wealth of opportunities for nursing professionals seeking to advance their careers through a graduate degree.
 The master of science in nursing (MSN) degree program prepares students for advanced practice roles as nurse practitioners and administrators.
 The UNMC College of Nursing master’s degree program seeks applicants passionate about excellence in practice and scholarship, quality patient care and reducing health disparities often starkly evident between urban and rural populations.

 The MSN program features nine specializations within two distinct roles.
-Those seeking to be nurse practitioners can specialize in adult-gerontology (subspecialties in acute or primary care), family nurse practitioner, pediatric primary care, pediatric primary and acute care, psychiatric mental health, and women’s health.
+Those seeking to become nurse practitioners can specialize in adult-gerontology (subspecialties in acute or primary care), family nurse practitioner, pediatric primary care, pediatric primary and acute care, psychiatric-mental health, and women’s health.

-Students who elect to become nurse administrators can specialize as clinical nurse leaders or seek a dual MSN-MBA degree to fill roles requiring leadership and business skills.
+Students who elect to become nurse administrators can specialize as clinical nurse leaders or pursue a dual MSN-MBA to fill roles that require leadership and business skills.
 Students with an associate degree in nursing (ADN) can also pursue the nurse administrator track and become a nurse leader/executive.

 • Location: Omaha, NE